 Tapas are basically a wide variety of appetizers or snacks.
 These sampler-sized dishes are built for sharing.
 Some are small portions of entrees such as stews or paella, also orderable as a half (media ración) or full portion (ración).
 Others, such as a plate of paper-thin leaves of Iberico ham, fill an appetizer role.

 Hot or cold, traditional or innovative, tapas provide the perfect introduction to the food of Spain, letting you try a variety of dishes and sample some unfamiliar ingredients with minimal commitment.
 Blood sausage, octopus, salt cod: These are quintessential Spanish cuisine, which the cautiously adventurous may prefer to try in small quantities.

-Croquettes are breaded, fried nuggets of béchamel, stuffed with savory extras like ham, cheese, and bacalao.
+Croquettes are breaded, fried nuggets of béchamel stuffed with savory extras like ham, cheese, and cod.

 Jamón is ham, one of Spain’s most celebrated culinary achievements.
 Assorted varieties have cult-like followings, with the cured Iberian acorn-fed ham, Jamón Ibérico, arguably at the top of the heap.

-Cautious diners, take comfort: Bread, olives, ham, and cheese are always available.
+When you're out at a Tasca, don't worry about the menu if you're not in a brave mood.
+Bread, olives, ham, and cheese are always available.
 The thousands of olive trees dotting the hillsides of Spain mean cured olives are a local art form.
-Manchego, the internationally celebrated sheep’s milk cheese, is one of the dozens of domestic cheeses.
-With fresh crusty bread, incredible ham, and a cheese for every palate, you’ll never go wanting.
+The internationally celebrated sheep’s milk cheese, Manchego, is one of the dozens of domestic cheeses.
+With fresh crusty bread, incredible ham, and cheese for every palate, you’ll never go wanting.